sakshi26tangar/BridgeLabz-SIPP-Training/README.md

-# ☕ Bridge Lab
+# ☕ BridgeLabz

-Welcome to the official repository of **Bridge Lab** – a learning and development space focused on building strong programming fundamentals across various technical domains.
+Welcome to the official repository of **BridgeLabz** – a learning and development space focused on building strong programming fundamentals across various technical domains.

 ---

-## 🚀 BridgeLabz SIPP Training — Java Project Repository
+## 🚀 BridgeLabz SIPP Training

 This repository contains Java projects and problem statements developed during the **BridgeLabz Summer Internship Program (SIPP)**.
 It is organized into multiple branches, each focusing on a specific area such as Core Java, Object-Oriented Programming (OOP), Data Structures & Algorithms (DSA), and hands-on Workshops.